jateh88/fdr/README.rst

 - one and only one cell gets marked (WorkItemObject)
 - no missing steps (CascadeObject)
 - all threads start w/ Procedure Step (CascadeObject)
-- each thread terminates in 'F' or 'C' (CascadeObject)
+- each thread terminates in 'F' (CascadeObject)
-- all DO Solution levels get used (CascadeObject)
+- all DO Solution levels get used (CascadeObject) *
+- only contains characters X or F

 Cascade Level - Column H
 ''''''''''''''''''''''''